KaustubhM1997/component-library-practice/README.md

 4. Repl.it
 5. CHALK

-I've created various apps using the above technologies which you can find in the attached portfolio.
+I've created various apps using the above technologies which you can find in the attached portfolio in the 'about' section.